HarryAllen1/jhstsa.org/pages/events/Biotechnology-Design.md

 Tissue Engineering.
 Tissue Engineering is a biomedical engineering discipline that uses a combination of cells, engineering, materials methods, and suitable biochemical and physicochemical factors to restore, maintain, improve, or replace different types of biological tissues.

-## Pre-conference Submission Requirements

-### January 23rd

-Students should submit completed portfolio as a PDF file.

 ## Information

 |                                              |               |